The Fracture Liaison Service Database (FLS-DB)

 The Fracture Liaison Service Database (FLS-DB) is a clinically-led web-based national audit of secondary fracture prevention in England and Wales commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the Falls and Fragility Fracture Audit Programme (FFFAP).

-The FLS-DB is a continuous audit and was initiated to measure primarily against NICE technology assessments and guidance on osteoporosis, and the ROS clinical standards for FLSs.
-The FLS-DB patient audit is collecting information on fragility fracture diagnosed from 1 January 2016.
+The FLS-DB is a continuous audit and was initiated to measure primarily against NICE technology assessments and guidance on osteoporosis, and the Royal Osteoporosis Society (ROS) clinical standards for FLSs.
+The FLS-DB patient audit has been collecting information on fragility fracture diagnosed from 1 January 2016.
+The information and resources on this website have been developed by healthcare professionals and are grounded in evidence-based research.

 FLS-DB methodology